dedunu/tech/_posts/2015-01-28-do-you-want-unlimited-history-in-mac-os.md

 ---
 layout: post
-title: Do you want Unlimited history in Mac OS X Terminal?
+title: "Do you want Unlimited history in Mac OS X Terminal?"
 ---

 Back in 2013, I wrote [a post about expanding terminal history unlimited](http://www.dedunu.info/2013/06/do-you-want-unlimited-history-in-linux.html).
 Recently I moved from Linux to Mac OS.
 Then I wanted unlimited history.
 Usually, in Mac OS X you will only get 500 entries in history.
 New entries would replace old entries.